Oppenheimer1/ruby_algorithms/boggle_board.md

 # Boggle Board
-#### This function taks a string and converts it so that all the words are converted to lowercase words and are joined by dashes.
+#### This Class taks a string and converts it so that all the words are converted to lowercase words and are joined by dashes.
 ```
 class BoggleBoard